ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 individual sites from the Network Admin and audit each separately.
 Access requires `manage_options` (`manage_network` on multisite).
 Results, including the last run timestamp, are stored in the `gm2_cache_audit_results` option.

+== Script Attributes ==
+Control how front-end scripts load from **SEO → Performance → Script Loading**.
+Assign **Blocking**, **Defer**, or **Async** per handle.
+Handles default to `defer`, but the plugin evaluates dependencies so a handle becomes blocking if any dependency is blocking, and it drops its attribute when a dependency is `async` or otherwise non-deferred.

+Presets help configure common setups:

+* **Defer all third-party** – marks WordPress core handles as blocking and defers everything else.
+* **Conservative** – only marks core handles as blocking; other scripts fall back to the default `defer`.

+Scripts using `document.write` or requiring synchronous execution should remain blocking, since deferring them can break output or analytics tags.

 == Google integration ==
 These credentials must be copied from your Google accounts: